Laurance S. Rockefeller Visiting Fellowships

 Candidates should have a doctorate or equivalent professional degree and a strong record of research publications appropriate to their career stage.
 Typically Fellows hold faculty positions at other universities or colleges; in exceptional cases we consider applications from independent scholars when there is a high level of scholarly achievement.
 This is not a post-doctoral fellowship program and we do not generally consider candidates who will have held the Ph.D. for less than two years at the time of appointment.

 The fellowship period extends from September 1 to July 1.
-Fellows normally receive stipends of up to one-half their academic-year salaries (not exceeding a maximum set each fall).
+Fellows normally receive stipends of up to one-half their academic-year salaries (subject to a minimum and maximum set each fall).
 Ordinarily their home institutions provide a portion of their salaries in addition to all benefits, although this is not a requirement for appointment.
-Adjustments may be made for faculty members at non-U.S. institutions where salaries are significantly lower than in the U.S. Stipends for independent scholars will not exceed the maximum for fellows holding appointments elsewhere.
+Stipends for independent scholars will not exceed the maximum for fellows holding appointments elsewhere.

 The main considerations in the evaluation of applications are the following: